FreeDiscovery/FreeDiscovery/doc/installation_instructions.md

  1. Download and install [Miniconda](http://conda.pydata.org/miniconda.html) 64 bit for Python 3.5 (a cross-platform package manager for Python & R)

- 2. To install the optional simhash-py dependency, a g++ (GCC >= 4.8) compiler is required on Linux (on Windows it is not installed).

- 3. A virtual environment with all the dependencies can be setup with the following commands,
+ 2. A virtual environment with all the dependencies can be setup with the following commands,

           cd FreeDiscovery
           conda config --append channels conda-forge